moises-diaz/moises-diaz/README.md

 - 📫 How to reach me **moisescdiaz94@gmail.com**

-- 🤖 Currently working for an amazing company called GolfNorth Properties.
+- 🤖 Currently working for a golf company called GolfNorth Properties.